altexdim/sourcemod-plugin-gungame/doc/README.txt

 [*] Install Metamod:Source.
 [*] Install SourceMod.
 [*] (Optional, not required by default) Install SDK Hooks.
-[*] Upload the addons, sound, and cfg into your cstrike folder for CS:Source [*] Config gungame.config.txt and gungame.equip.txt to your liking in cfg/gungame/ [*] Restart your server.
+[*] Upload the "addons", "sound", and "cfg" into your "cstrike" folder for CS:Source [*] (Optional, not required by default) If you have SDK Hooks installed, switch files "gungame.smx" and "disabled/gungame_sdkhooks.smx" (move "plugins/gungame.smx" file into "plugins/disabled" folder and move "plugins/disabled/gungame_sdkhooks.smx" file into "plugins" folder).
+[*] Config "gungame.config.txt" and "gungame.equip.txt" to your liking in "cfg/gungame/"
+[*] Restart your server.
 [/LIST]